 In most states, it is illegal to park an electric scooter on a sidewalk.
 If you’re unsure of the laws in your state, it’s best to check with your local government or transportation department.

 There are a few places that are especially good for parking electric scooters.
 One option is at a bike rack or bike-share station.
 This way, you can easily take the scooter with you wherever you go.
+One thing to remember is to use a scooter lock to ensure safety.

 Are electric scooters legal in Europe?